When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 \subsubsection{Extending to adversarial training}

 As described in Section \ref{sec:intro}, the \emph{training} of neural networks seeks to minimise a measure of distance between the output $y$ and the correct output $\hat{y}$.
-For instance, if this distance is prescribed as loss function $\ERMfunction(y,\hat{y})$, this corresponds to solving the \emph{training} optimization problem:
+For instance, if this distance is prescribed as a loss function $\ERMfunction(y,\hat{y})$, this corresponds to solving the \emph{training} optimization problem:

-Further details about the training problem and solution methods are described in the following section.
-Here, we briefly outline how verification techniques can be embedded in training.
+Further details about the training problem and solution methods are described in Section~\ref{sec:training}.
+An interesting direction here is to produce networks with bounded global~\citep{cisse2017parseval,leino2021globally} or local~\citep{huang2021training} Lipschitz constants---a paradigm with some connections to polyhedral theory.
+Nevertheless, given the focus of this section on optimization, we aim to briefly outline how verification techniques can be embedded in training.
 Specifically, solutions or bounds to the verification problem (Section \ref{sec:verification}) provide a metric of how robust a trained neural network is to perturbations.
-These metrics can be embedded in the training problem to obtain a more robust network during training, often resulting in a bilevel training problem.
+These bounds can be used directly to bound the reachable set of network weights during training, given some perturbations~\citep{sosnin2024certified,wickercertification}.
+Alternatively, verification-based metrics can be embedded in the training problem to obtain a more robust network during training, often resulting in a bilevel training problem.
 For instance, the verification problem \eqref{eq:verification} can be embedded as a lower-level problem, giving the robust optimization problem:

 Solving these problems generally involves either bilevel optimization, or computing an adversarial solution/bound at each training step, conceptually similar to the robust cutting plane approach. \cite{madry2018towards} proposed this formulation and solved the nonconvex inner problem using gradient descent, thereby losing a formal certification of robustness.
-These approaches may also benefit from reformulation strategies, such as by taking the dual of the inner problem and using any feasible solution as a bound \citep{wong2018provable}.
+These approaches may also benefit from reformulation strategies, such as by taking the dual of the inner problem and using any feasible solution as a bound \citep{wong2018provable} or by using projection-based approaches \citep{francobaldi2025smle}.
 The resulting models are not only more robust, but several works have also found it to be empirically easier to verify robustness in them \citep{mirman2018differentiable,wong2018provable}.

 Alternatively, robustness can be induced by designing an additional penalty term for the training loss function, in a similar vein to regularization.
 For example:

 Additionally, if these robustness penalties are differentiable, they can be embedded into standard gradient descent based optimization algorithms \citep{dvijotham2018dual,mirman2018differentiable}.
 In the above formulation, the parameter $\kappa$ controls the relative weighting between fitting the training data and satisfying some robustness criterion, and its value can be scheduled during training, e.g., to first focus on model accuracy \citep{gowal2018effectiveness}.
 In these cases, over-approximation of the reachable set is less problematic, as it merely produces a model \emph{more} robust than required.
 Nevertheless, \cite{balunovic2020adversarial} improve relaxation tightness by searching for adversarial examples in the ``latent'' space between hidden layers, reducing the number of propagation steps. \cite{zhang2020towards} provide an implementation that that tightens relaxations by also propagating bounds backwards through the network.